At Tavi Design Group we challenge conventions to improve the quality

 Eiko Hamada-Ano is a Landscape Designer and a California Native, passionate about energy and water conservation, natural building practices and sustainable urban living.
 Eiko is trained in architecture, horticulture, landscape design, construction, and fine gardening.

 She has been involved in projects from private residential gardens to parks, featuring climate-appropriate gardens, urban food systems, grey-water harvesting, rain catchment systems, natural pools, aquaculture, green roof, and outdoor learning playscapes.
 She approaches each project integrating holistic solutions that are functional, beautiful, and long-lasting.

 Samantha Hauserman is an ecological urban and regional designer committed to creating dynamic, resilient, and multifunctional relationships between built and natural systems.
-Her passion for the landscape infrastructure approach to reconciling our urban-ecological fabric comes from her conviction that landscape architecture is one of the most critical tools we have in the fight for environmental justice and ecological regeneration.
+Her passion for the landscape infrastructure approach to reconciling our urban-ecological fabric comes from her conviction that landscape architecture is uniquely positioned to be one of the most critical tools we have in the fight for environmental justice and ecological regeneration.

 Samantha received her Master of Landscape Architecture degree from the University of Arizona and her B.S. in Biology from Arizona State University.